engraving-challenges/main/2-using-version-control.md

-**This fille will go back to the git-introduction repo once i'm done with it.
-Just wanted to have stuff in one place.**

-_If you are already familiar with Git, you may skip this section.
+_If you are already familiar with Git, you may [skip](3-setup.md) this section.
 If you already know a non-distributed version control system (for example SVN), we advise you to read this section because Git is significantly different._

-This document had originally been written as part of the openLilyLib engraving challenges.
-Here it is simply copied to be available.
-But we'll pick the pieces from it and move them to appropriate places in other documents when developing our Git Introduction.
+# What is version control?

+TODO

 # Git Basics